brown-band/website/pages/constitution.md

 #### C1: Student Conductor {#IIIC1}

 Student Conductors shall be chosen by majority vote of the Band Board to serve a term of indefinite length and shall consist of a Head Conductor and no more than three Assistant Conductors.
 The Band Board, in choosing the Student Conductors, shall take into consideration the opinion of the Faculty Advisor and the current Student Conductors.
 The Band Board shall review the qualifications of the Student Conductors annually, no later than one week after general elections have been held.
 If the Student Conductors are found to be unsatisfactory, the Band Board may remove them from office and immediately appoint a new Student Conductor.
 Otherwise, the Student Conductor shall serve as long as they like.
-However, a Student Conductor's term must end with the conclusion of their time as a student at Brown or RISD, if not earlier.
+However, a Student Conductor’s term must end with the conclusion of their time as a student at Brown or RISD, if not earlier.
 When the Student Conductor resigns or otherwise leaves their post, the Band Board shall immediately choose another to take their place.
 The Head Conductor is responsible for training the Student Conductors so they are prepared to replace the Head Conductor.
 Student and Assistant Conductors shall also lead the Sectional rehearsals at their own discretion.

 #### C2: Librarian {#IIIC2}